 MAIWENN: I had almost all access.
 I went everywhere with them.
 I wanted to take every moment with them.
 I wanted to feel their sensibility.
 I didn't want to give any attention of the cases that they were working on.
-I was more attracted to the emotion they have to deal all day long, how can they have a private life with this kind of job, why they fall in love, how.
+I was more attracted to the emotion that they have to deal - all day long; how can they have a private life with this kind of job; why they fall in love, how.

-SIEGEL: There's a case that involves a teenaged girl who is, well, she's performing sex acts for a cellphone.
+SIEGEL: There's a case that involves a teenage girl who is - well, she's performing sex acts for a cellphone.

 SIEGEL: And as she's describing this, the police who are interrogating her are in stitches.

 SIEGEL: Was that a moment where you felt the cops were being human, were being bad police?
 How did you see that scene?

 MAIWENN: I decided to exaggerate this scene.
 In the reality, they were not so laughing.
 But I felt that they were laughing inside, so I decided to push the idea further, and to make them laugh.
 And with this idea, I know the audience is going to think oh, my God, they are awful; they could be monster.
 And I completely assumed this idea because sometimes, they are monster.
 They are completely disconnected with the reality, with the suffering.
 It's a way, also, to protect themselves and to cry, also, on the reality.